nawalsalman03/Nexium_Nawal_Assign1/README.md

 - Quotes are fetched locally from a predefined set.
 - Background video (`public/spacebg.mp4`) loops and auto-plays.
+- Designed as part of the Nexium internship assignment.
 - UI is styled using **ShadCN** with custom CSS variables.

 ---